 If you want to lose weight, you’ve probably heard the good advice that you need to count calories to know what you’re really eating.
 Still true.
 The energy balance equation which says “if you consume more calories than you burn, you’ll gain weight” is also still true.

-However, new research indicates that not all calories are created equal.
+However, research indicates that not all calories are created equal.
 That means we need to look beyond the pure quantity of calories we consume into the nutritional value of those calories.
 Calories from processed carbohydrates (or foods with high glycemic index) wreak havoc on blood sugar levels.

 Glycemic index (GI) is a ranking given to foods based on how they affect blood sugar.
 Foods are scored from 0-100.
 Manufacturers pay for their brand-name products to be ranked by University of Sydney Glycemic Index.